 15 Retirement Statistics That Will Scare the Crap Out of You

-Americans fall victim to retirement crises every day.
-With the possibilities of too much debt, little savings, or stalled wages, you need to prepare for your retirement.
-The following statistics may scare you into jumpstarting your financial future, especially one sickening retirement cost that’s truly disheartening (on page 10).
+With the possibilities of too much debt, little savings, or stalled wages, Americans fall victim to retirement crises every day.
+The following statistics may scare you into jumpstarting your financial future.
+One sickening retirement cost will give you sticker shock (page 10).

 Next: This generation experiences a lot of financial regrets.

 3. 76% of baby boomers aren’t confident they’ve saved enough for retirement

 According to a survey by the Insured Retirement Institute, a large majority of baby boomers doubt their financial future.
 Of those lacking confidence, 68% wish they’d saved more and 67% wish they would’ve started saving earlier.
 More than half of Baby Boomers said they need Social Security to make it through retirement.